Register now to find out all the information on the sustainabilty Global Enviornmental Placement programs offer in T3

 - Amount: up to AU$2,500

-- Detail information and eligibility: WIL Financial Support Scheme Website.
+- Detail information, eligibility, and application: WIL Financial Support Scheme Website.

 CIS Australia Cancellation Policy

 - A minimum number of 8 students is required for the program to run and places are limited to 20 students in total.

 - Travel insurance is provided by Deakin for the length of the program, students travelling more than 10 days beyond the program dates will need to pay for additional coverage.